Ace4896/SecretsTest/README.md

 Total Items: 4
 ```

-Regular Tmds seems to be working when retrieving individual properties, but is broken when retrieving all properties at once:
+Regular Tmds seems to be working when retrieving individual properties, but is broken when retrieving all properties at once (results in uninitialized values):

 ```
 $ dotnet run --project SecretsTest.Standard/